tennashi/got/README.md

-   install  install the specified package upgrade  upgrade installed packages list     list installed packages help, h  Shows a list of commands or help for one command
+   install  install the specified package upgrade  upgrade installed packages list     list installed packages enable   enable the specified executable disable  disable the specified executable help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: